srijat-verma7/srijat-verma7/README.md

 - Email: sverma7@protonmail.com
 - LinkedIn: linkedin.com/srijatverma

 **Thank You For Your Time!
-I am always open to conversations about data science, analytics, and opportunities in Finance, Energy, and Supply Chain!
+I am always open to conversations about data science, analytics, and opportunities in Finance, Healthcare/Pharma, and Supply Chain!
 Looking forward to hearing from you!**